danielfett/draft-dpop/main.md

     fragment parts,
  1. if the server provided a nonce value to the client, the `nonce` claim matches the server-provided nonce value,
- 1. the `iat` claim value is within an acceptable timeframe and, within a reasonable consideration of accuracy and resource utilization, a proof JWT with the same `jti` value has not previously been received at the same resource during that time period (see (#Token_Replay)),
+ 1. the creation time of the JWT, as determined by either the `iat` claim or a server managed timestamp via the `nonce` claim, is within an acceptable window (see (#Token_Replay)),
  1. if presented to a protected resource in conjunction with an access token,
   1. ensure that the value of the `ath` claim equals the hash of that access token,
   1. confirm that the public key to which the access token is bound matches the public key from the DPoP proof.